chromium/chromium/docs/transcripts/wuwt-e02-dchecks.md

 a CHECK?

 06:24 PETER: Right.
-So say that you have something in video code that for every video frame, for every pixel validates the alpha value as opaque, or something.
+So say that you have something in video code that for every video frame, for every pixel validates the alpha value is opaque, or something.
 That would probably make video conferencing a little bit worse performance.
 Another thing would just be if you have to traverse a graph on every frame, and it will sort of jump all over memory to see if some reachability problem in